mridulsankar/NVQL/NVQL-RDBMS/README.md

-## Step 2: Buid AGQL
+## Step 2: Buid NVQL

-Run buildAGQL.sh script.
-It generates the AGQL parser source files, compiles them  and places the class files in AGQL-Class-Files folder.
+Run buildNVQL.sh script.
+It generates the NVQL parser source files, compiles them  and places the class files in NVQL-Class-Files folder.

-## Step 3: Run AGQL interpreter
+## Step 3: Run NVQL interpreter

-Invoke AGQL.sh with name of the agql script as parameter.
+Invoke NVQL.sh with name of the agql script as parameter.
 It populates the PgSQL database with appropriate tables and rows.

 ## Step4: Generate Attack Graph